Sparse Probit Linear Mixed Model: Predicting New Labels

 \section{Predicting New Labels}

-When predicting new labels in the correlated probit regression model, we have two choices.
+When predicting new labels in the Probit-LMM, we have two choices.
 We can either ignore correlations between samples, or take them into account.
 Both cases have their use which depends on the context.
-While in the first case we simply take the sign of $X^\top w$ of a new data point to predict its label, the second case closely resembles prediction in Gaussian Processes~\cite{book:Rasmussen+Williams:2006} and shall here be reviewed.
+While in the first case we simply take the sign of $X^\top w$ of a new data point to predict its label, the second case closely resembles prediction in Gaussian Processes~\citep{book:Rasmussen+Williams:2006} and shall here be reviewed.

 We introduce letters that indicate the t{\bf r}aining set (R) and the t{\bf e}st set (E), and let $y_{E/R}$ be the test and training labels, respectively.
 We define the mapping $ Y_E \mapsto Y := (Y_E^\top ,Y_R^\top )^\top \in {\mathbb R}^{m+n}. $ We also concatenate test data and training data as $ X = ( X_E^\top , X_R^\top )^\top \in {\mathbb R}^{d \times (m+n)}. $ Finally, we consider the concatenated kernel matrices \be K^i = \in {\mathbb R}^{(m+n) \times (m+n)} \ee We use the weights $\lambda_i$ that were determined by model selection on the training data $(Y_R,X_R)$ to construct the covariance matrix on the extended space, $ \Sigma = \sum_i \lambda_i K^i. $ In order to predict new labels $Y_E$, we evaluate the objective, using $X$, $Y = Y(Y_E)$ and the training weights $w$.
 The predicted label is then $ Y_E^{*} = {\rm arg} \min_{Y_E \in \{\pm 1\}^m } {\cal L}(w| X, Y,\Sigma). \nonumber $